rootstrap/blog/content/iOS/RSFormView/RSFormViewExample.md

 Here we are setting a `UINavigationController` with our initial view controller as root, hiding the navigation var and setting it to be our
 `window`'s `rootViewController`.

-If you run your app now it will display a white screen, so lets add some content to the view controller.
+If you run your app now it will display a white screen, so let's add some content to the view controller.

-## Layouting the view controller
+## Managing your ViewController's layout

-First lets import `RSFormView` in order to get access to the module: add `import RSFormView` at the top of the file.
+First, let's import `RSFormView` in order to get access to the module: add `import RSFormView` at the top of the file.

-Then lets add properties for our UI components.
+Then let's add properties for our UI components.

 ``` swift
 //MARK: UIComponents